Blqtent/jackc/README.md

 ### 4.5.
 Screen

-Screen 512 x 256 pixels.
+Screen resolution is 512 x 256 pixels.

-The screen memory starts a 16384 and ends at 24575.
+The screen memory starts at memory location 16384 and ends at 24575.

 Pixels are single bit black and white packed in 16bit words.
 There is 32 16bit words by line of screen.